RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 Off-policy learning provides the potential to scale to more complex tasks by utilising exploration strategies, crtitic and target networks.
 However, this introduces training instability challenges related to high variance and slow convergence (Stapelberg and Malan 2020).
 Caused, but not limited to, target networks that remain too similar to the slow-changing policy, yielding little model improvement.
 If the policy estimates exhibit high variance, this contributes to unstable learning (Fujimoto et al. 2018).

-These challenges results in the actor and critic in a feedback cycle where overestimation ocurrs due to a poor policy, affecting poor critic value estimates, leading to inaccruate target networks (Fujimoto et al. 2018).
+These challenges results in the actor and critic in a feedback cycle where overestimation ocurrs due to a poor policy, affecting poor critic value estimates, leading to inaccurate target networks (Fujimoto et al. 2018).

 ### 2.8 Simulation to Real World Transfer

-Despite the widespread use and fidelity advancements to simulation environments, such as MuJoCo, Bao et al. (2025) note that "a significant gap persists, exacerbated by the complexity and unpredictability of physical environments," with most methods still requiring real-world fine-tuning rather than achieving the ideal of zero-shot transfer where policies trained purely in simulation can be deployed without modification.
+Despite the widespread use and fidelity advancements to simulation environments, such as MuJoCo, Bao et al. (2025) note that "a significant gap persists, exacerbated by the complexity and unpredictability of physical environments," with most methods still requiring real-world fine-tuning rather than achieving the ideal of zero-shot transfer.
+Where policies trained purely in simulation can be deployed without modification.

 ## 3. Methodology